ishita966/spanner-graph-nb1/README.md

 jupyter notebook
 ```

 As Jupyter local server runs, it will open up a web portal.
-You can open create or copy the []`sample.ipynb`](https://github.com/cloudspannerecosystem/spanner-graph-notebook/blob/main/sample.ipynb) to step through an example.
+You can create or copy the [`sample.ipynb`](https://github.com/cloudspannerecosystem/spanner-graph-notebook/blob/main/sample.ipynb) to step through an example.

 <img src="./assets/sample_jupyter.png" width="600"/>